neumino/neumino.github.io/movies.md

-### A California Christmas: City Lights
+### Jekyll and Hyde
-*Released on 2021-12-16, vote average 6.8*
+*Released on 2021-12-27, vote average 6*

-Follows Callie and Joseph one year after they fell in love, now running a dairy farm and winery, but their romance is threatened when business and family obligations call Joseph back to the city.
+Lawyer Gabriel Utterson is astonished to learn that his lifelong friend Henry Jekyll has apparently committed murder and suicide in the space of one night.
+A lengthy “confession” written in Jekyll’s own hand tells an incredible story – that Jekyll’s experiments had caused him to transform into a murderous character he named “Mr Hyde”.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/agh1Mm281Tw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eErJXy_izP0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>